yournovel/.github/profile/README.md

 Novel is journaling software for writing everywhere, from your browser to the terminal.
 Currently the server is closed source, but some API clients are available.
+Eventually as the server is at a usable state, we will open source it.